continuedev/continue/docs/docs/concepts/policy.md

 # Policy

-## One sentence definition
+## Overview

+**TODO: Better explain in one sentence what this is and what its purpose is**

 A `policy` is decides what step to run next and is associated with a [autopilot](./autopilot.md).

-## What else to know
+## Details

+**TODO: Nate to brain dump anything important to know and Ty to shape into paragraphs**

-The Policy is where slash commands are defined.
-The Policy is a global thing, so probably something we'll want to make user-configurable if we don't significantly change it.
+- The Policy is where slash commands are defined
+- The Policy is a global thing, so probably something we'll want to make user-configurable if we don't significantly change it

-*TODO: Explain in detail what this is and what its purpose is*

-The policy determines what step to run next

-**Q: what else do folks need to understand about policies?**

-**Q: what is the future plan for policies?**